 Whilst Holguín Province has so much to offer, it is also worth mentioning that the neighbouring provinces - Las Tunas, Granma, Santiago de Cuba and Guantánamo, are also well worth a visit.
 They can all be reached by tourist buses and taxis - private or shared - meaning that by landing at Holguín’s airport you will find yourself with so many options available that the hardest decision is deciding what NOT to do!

 Holguín Airport, officially known as Frank País Airport ("Aeropuerto Frank País"), is a relatively modern airport by Cuban standards.
 The international terminal was built in 1996 by the Canadian company Intelcan Technosystems.
 With increasing numbers of flights from Europe and Canada, the airport was further expanded in 2007, and can now handle up to 1,200 passengers per hour.

 Due to the level of international passengers, there are various facilities available that are particularly useful.
 There are duty-free shops, where you can stock up on unique Cuban products before your flight.
 There are car rental agencies, should you feel inclined to want to hit the road on your arrival, and there is a VIP lounge, should you wish to travel in style.

 Cubana landing in the UK

-These new UK-Cuba direct flights would mark the beginning of a new dawn that sees Cubana landing in the UK after several years absence.
+These new UK-Cuba direct flights would mark the beginning of a new dawn that sees Cubana landing in the UK after several years of absence.
 Cubana is the national vessel of Cuba.
-In recent years they have started leasing modern, wide body Airbus planes, which they would also use for the new UK-Cuba route.
+In recent years they have started leasing modern, wide-body Airbus planes, which they would also use for the new UK-Cuba route.